Drei Chinesen mit dem Kontrabass: Lyrics

 Furthermore, the precise type of musical instrument was not settled until around 1940.
 The threefold repetition of the monosyllabic Bass was gradually replaced by Kontrabass, which in fact fits much better into the metric structure of the text.
 Thus, the song book Der Kilometerstein in the 1934 Potsdam edition furnished by Gustav Scholten still has the Bass, while the 1941 Mainz edition by Ludwig Voggenreiter already reads Kontrabass.

 In fact, there are hardly two identical versions in the early records.
 While this holds true for most folksongs, the fact that the Three Chinesemen are not only a song but also a game may account for the irregularities.
 Almost every single word has been changed over time.
 Thus, there are variants that have the Asians sitting, standing, or walking on the street, while they were chatting or singing, and at times they even did all this not on a street at all, but rather in the woods.

 Not until the 1970s did the song books uniformly settle upon the version cited in the introduction.
 The main reason for this is most certainly the standardizing effect of mass media, in this case the Schlager-inflected recording sung by the trio Medium-Terzett, which hit the German charts in 1968 and was then broadcast on television and radio countless times.

-A Hebrew version also exists. "שניים סינים עם כינור גדול" (Two Chinese with a big violin).
-It is very popular and common in israel.
+A Hebrew version also exists, called "שניים סינים עם כינור גדול" (Two Chinese with a big violin).
+It is commonly taught in Israeli kindergartens.

-Every "kindergarten graduate" in Israel knows it.

-The lyrics are pretty much a straight forward translation of the German versions, with small alterations, probably for riming and tempo reasons.
-The tune is closer to the first tune presented in this wikipedia entry.